openebs-archive/openebs-docs/docs/alphafeatures.md

   blockdevice-ef810d7dfc8e4507359963fab7e9647e   gke-ranjith-csi-default-pool-6643eeb8-77f7    53687091200   Unclaimed    Active   147m
   </div>

-  In the above example output, `blockdevice-41d4416f6199a14b706e2ced69e2694a` is replaced succeffully with `blockdevice-c0179d93aebfd90c09a7a864a9148f85`.
+  In the above example output, `blockdevice-41d4416f6199a14b706e2ced69e2694a` is replaced successfully with `blockdevice-c0179d93aebfd90c09a7a864a9148f85`.

-  If resilvering on new blockdevice is completed , state of old blockdevice will be changed to `Unclaimed` state from `Claimed` state and state of replaced new blockdevice will be changed to `Claimed` state from `Unclaimed` state.
+  If resilvering on the pool is completed , state of old blockdevice will be changed to `Unclaimed` state and new blockdevice will be `Claimed`.
 In future, different verification methods will be added.

 <h3><a class="anchor" aria-hidden="true" id="running-sample-application-jiva-volume-using-csi-provisioner"></a>Run a sample application on Jiva volume provisioned via Jiva CSI Provisioner</h3>